CostinTanasoiu/LaunchboxPlugins/README.md

 # LaunchBox Plugins
 Various plugins for the LaunchBox frontend for PC games and emulated console platforms.

+If you find these plugins useful, [BUY ME A BEER!](https://www.paypal.me/CostinsPaypal)

 ## Installation details

 To install any available plugins, download its corresponding DLL file from the latest [release](https://github.com/SsjCosty/LaunchboxPlugins/releases), and add it to the Plugins subfolder from your main LaunchBox installation folder.